Learning Sequential Acquisition Policies for Robot-Assisted Feeding: Limitations and Risks

 \section{Limitations and Risks}

 In this work, we evaluate VAPORS quantitatively in plate clearance experiments and qualitatively in user studies.
-However, the largest current limitation is a lack of user testing on individuals with mobility impairments that affect their ability to eat independently.
-These individuals are not represented in the demographic of individuals who we surveyed in this work, and we are actively working on expanding our pool of participants to include such users.
+However, the largest current limitation is a lack of comprehensive user testing on individuals with mobility impairments that affect their ability to eat independently.
+These individuals are not represented in the demographic of individuals surveyed as per Section \ref{sec:experiments}, and we are actively working on expanding our pool of participants to include such users.
 We fully acknowledge that performing user studies with non-disabled participants is neither representative of the experience of individuals with difficulties eating, nor in any way a replacement for the feedback and insights these individuals could offer towards improving assistive feeding research.
 We also note that plate clearance success is not on its own an indicative metric of how useful or effective a system like VAPORS would be for assisting real users with eating difficulties.
 Extending VAPORS as part of a user-facing system for feeding would require several changes and considerations not explored in this work, such as taking into account different feeding preferences, mobility levels, involuntary head or body movements, comfort levels, and preferences surrounding shared versus full autonomy across different users.
 A full-stack feeding system would also need to carefully consider how to do in-mouth bite transfer safely, comfortably, and reliably.
 None of these considerations is exhaustive in any way; we merely see VAPORS as a step towards addressing challenges surrounding dexterity and long-horizon reasoning within bite acquisition, and we only speculate this having an impact for assistive feeding down the line.
+Towards this goal, we provide additional results below containing initial feedback from users with mobility impairments.